DAVE SHUTLER - Research in my lab

 (Photo by Jamey Windley) |

-Acadia University, Wolfville, NS, Canada B4P 2R6 902-585-1354 FAX -1059 dave.shutler [at] acadiau.ca Homepage Info for prospective students Résumé |
+Wolfville, NS, Canada B4P 2R6 Phone disconnected; FAX 902-585-1059 dave.shutler [at] acadiau.ca Homepage Info for prospective students Résumé |

 Homepage

 This is a partial review of my lab's research program (beginning with my active projects, followed by student research).
 If you are a prospective student, what follows is not intended to restrict you if you have your own ideas, especially if you bring a funded project.
-This information does, however, provide some indication of what interests me, and of projects where opportunities for outside funding may be better.
+This information does, however, provide some indication of what interests me, and of projects where opportunities for external funding may be better.

 ACTIVE PROJECTS